ninekorn/SCCoreSystems-rerelease/README.md

 sc_message_object - i created this class because it was the only way i had found to have a stable multithreaded application where everything worked and that this single object can be passed to all threads inside of the application whether you have threads or background workers or tasks.

-For the moment, i have chosen an MIT license for the rest of my repository that you can find here: https://github.com/ninekorn/SCCoreSystems-rerelease
 PLEASE NOTE IT CURRENTLY ONLY WORKS WITH AN OCULUS RIFT CV1.

 This is a re-release of my repository posted on github 6 months ago for my c# Virtual Reality Virtual Desktop program, and i have left my original version private on github.